MobileSocialXD/ml-app-challenge/README.md

 THEN the JSON response should only contains the account that has the `{foo}` id.

  ## Bonus - Optional
- Deploy your services in a cloud provider and set-up the app to call the services
+ Deploy your services in a cloud provider and set-up the app to call the services.